yuvalmGS/gigaspaces-wiki-jekyll/xap97/service-grid.markdown

 For instructions on how to configure service grid components refer to [Service Grid Configuration](./service-grid-configuration.html)

-{%tip%}You can use the [GigaSpaces Universal Deployer|SBP:Universal Deployer] to deploy complex multi processing unit applications.{%endtip%}
+{%tip%}You can use the [GigaSpaces Universal Deployer](/sbp/universal-deployer.html) to deploy complex multi processing unit applications.{%endtip%}